 They spend tons of money on strategists, psychologists and planners who get to the core of how to best market and advertise products to shoppers like you and me, both in-store and online—and they don’t skimp on the details.
 Almost every store out there is laid out in a way that’s specifically designed to get you to spend money.
 From the moment you walk in, plans and tricks are in place, working to get you to spend, spend, spend.

-And while ultimately we are still responsible for our decisions, part of being a savvy shopper is knowing how to resist this ambush on our senses, and knowing what to look for ahead of time.
+Your job, as a consumer, is to buy what you need.
+And so, because ultimately you are still responsible for your own decisions, part of being a savvy shopper is knowing how to resist this ambush on our senses, and knowing what to look for ahead of time.
 Once you’re aware of these retail tricks and gimmicks, you’ll be amazed at how just a little bit of mindfulness can prevent major overspending.

 In-Store Tricks & Tips: